4awpawz/buster/README.md

 1. Buster can be configured using the command line, *.butster.json*, or *package.json*

 ## installation
->npm install @jeffreyschwartz/Buster --save-dev
+>npm install @jeffreyschwartz/buster --save-dev

-## operational directives - ods
+## operational directives
 Buster uses a concept called *Operational Directives* to direct the operation it performs for a given file.
 Each operational directive is comprised of 3 parts, as in *'input:operation:output'*:
 1. input - the path to a file to operate on
 2. operation - a number, surrounded by colons (i.e. ":"), in the range of 1 to 3, which is used to indicate the operation that Buster is to perform on the file identified by item 1 above.
 This number can be one of the following: